Protecting our kids

-The government is investing in services to ensure children and young people are protected from abuse and neglect, and have the best possible lives including:
+The government is investing in services in regional and metropolitan areas to ensure children and young people are protected from abuse and neglect, and have the best possible lives including:

 - $233 million per year in community, earlier intervention and intensive services, which collectively support more than 130,000 vulnerable children.

 - An additional $190 million over four years to deliver approximately 1000 places in intensive therapeutic programs to prevent out-of-home care entries, increase exits and improve outcomes for children in care.
 Half of all these program places will be available for Aboriginal families.